drjwbaker/lc-open-refine/_episodes/03-working-with-data.md

 ### Splitting Cells

 To see how this works in practice we can split author names into separate cells.
-If you look at the Author column you should be able to see that there are multiple names in each cell separated by the pipe symbol ( \| ).
+If you look at Column 6 you should be able to see that there are multiple addresses in each cell separated by the word `and`.

-To work with the author names effectively in OpenRefine, we need to have each name in an individual cell.
-To split the names into their own cells, we can use a `Split multi-valued cells` function:
+To work with the addresses names effectively in OpenRefine, it helps to have each address in an individual cell.
+To split the addresses into their own cells, we can use a `Split multi-valued cells` function:

 * Click the dropdown menu at the top of Column 6
 * Choose `Edit cells->Split multi-valued cells`